K0V0/BandzoneAndroidUnofficial/README.md

 - [x] [SERIOUS] (in 0.1-alpha) If list of the track longer than screen and last track ends, app will crash
 - [x] [SERIOUS] on newer androids, content fetching not working
 - [ ] develop some mechanism to try to repeat lost request
-- [ ] [SERIOUS] Bandzone.cz has maintenance shutdown from 3:00 to 3:15 am, track this event, if I cannot do anything with it at least inform user about it.
+- [ ] [SERIOUS] Bandzone.cz has maintenance shutdown from 3:00 to 3:30 am, track this event, if I cannot do anything with it at least inform user about it.
 - [ ] provide actual screenshots
 - [ ] lockscreen player widget
 - [ ] notification area player widget
 - [ ] text on widget in bands list not changeing when song changed automatically
 - [x] change click listeners on track - missclick on free space in player causes track play again
 - [ ] ability to download tracks and in gerenal ability to run offline with downloaded content - bands info and tracklist must be downloaded if at least one track is downloaded from band
 - [ ] add incremental loading (pagination) for offline bands too (if for example 1000 results is issue for recycler view and sqlite, do research)
 - [x] reload bands activity on step back if connection changed during time spent inside band profile
 - [x] when playback paused in bands list and back into band profile or opposite, player state (in bands list) or player at all (in band profile) not restored
+- [ ] add icon next to searchfield (in lace when loading wheel occurs) in bands list signalizing player mode (offline/online)
+- [ ] ^ use that icon as basic settings menu to toggle player mode by user
+- [ ] ^ in that menu, give user the possibility to work in offline mode even if data on (architecture done, just do menu)
+- [ ] [IMPORTANT] in offline mode, grey out and remove click listeners on tracks that has not been downloaded
+- [ ] ^ change download icon on that tracks to something that will inform user that he must download it first when online
+- [ ] [SERIOUS] when going into band profile in offline mode, something black occupy half of the screen until track played, then content jumps

 ## Devices tested & issues